fmarino-412/ServerlessFlowBench/readme.md

 2. deploy serverless compositions,
 3. optionally deploy of elements needed by the previous entities to work (e.g. cloud buckets),
 4. perform benchmarks on functions and compositions,
-5. deploy serverless functions that collect information about their execution environment and
+5. deploy serverless functions that collect information about their execution environment,
 6. remove every entity previously deployed.

 ### [cmd package](src/main/java/cmd)